munificent/game-programming-patterns/book/introduction.markdown

 genre-specific.
 Especially with the rise of mobile and casual gaming, we're in a period where lots of different genres of games are being created.
 We aren't all just cloning Quake anymore.
-Books that walk you through a single engine aren't a good fit when *your* game doesn't fit that mold.
+Books that walk you through a single engine aren't helpful when *your* game doesn't fit that mold.

 Instead, what I'm trying to do here is more <span name="carte">*à la carte*</span>.
 Each of the chapters in this book is an independent idea that